-While Roswell Park is an Institute, it by no means feels “institutional” in part due to the dedicated professionals who care for patients every day, as well as the enhanced environment created by Roswell Park’s extensive art collection.
+The comfort people feel at Roswell Park is produced in large part by the dedicated professionals who care for patients every day.
+But it is also a result of the enhanced environment created by Roswell Park’s extensive art collection.

 Established in 2001 under the leadership of Nancy Jewett, the Roswell Park Alliance Art Committee built upon the art collection developed by Jean Knox, a longtime Roswell Park benefactor.
 Since that time, more than 900 works of art have been installed in the hospital.